There Was a Problem Resetting Your PC: 7 Quick Fixes

 Backup your PC for disaster recovery

-- It offers 4 backup types for you to choose: system backup, file backup, disk backup, and partition backup.
+- It offers various backup types for you to choose: system backup, file backup, disk backup, partition backup, and email backup.

 - It lets you set scheduled backup task as per your needs: Daily, Weekly, Monthly, Event triggers and USB plug in.
 Enhance data security to a large extent.